 BlackRock says it has fully exited companies that generate more than 25% of their revenue from thermal coal production in all its active funds.
 Now BlackRock needs to create absolute no-go sectors:

 - There must be a time-bound plan to move the 25% threshold to zero.

 - The policy must expand to include the entire Global Coal Exit List.
 This list accounts for all sectors involved in the global coal industry and expansion – not just companies tied to thermal coal production.

 - The exclusion policy must expand to include other high-risk, high-emitting fossil fuels, starting with tar sands and Arctic and Amazon oil drilling.

 BlackRock has the power to immediately reduce its capital exposure to high-emitting companies and the world’s most notorious polluters.

 BlackRock is the world’s largest investor in fossil fuels.
-With a $7 trillion-dollar portfolio, it invests billions in coal, oil, and gas, including tar sands and Arctic oil.
+With an $8-trillion-dollar portfolio, it invests billions in coal, oil, and gas, including tar sands and Arctic oil.
 Yet, the truth is indisputable: to maintain a habitable planet we must cut global emissions in half within this decade.
 That means we can’t afford to keep pumping money into fossil fuels.